 Sales ledger financing is cheaper than a similar invoice factoring line but still more expensive than a line of credit.
 They are often used as stepping stones to eventually qualify for a conventional line of credit.

 Get a quote

 We are a leading factoring company and can provide you with high advances at competitive rates.
-For information, please get an online quote or call (877) 300 3258.
+For information, please get an online quote or call us toll-free at (877) 300 3258.